How do I access and interpret the System Events Report in Datto SaaS Protection 2.0?

 - TargetUserEmail: The primary email address associated with the restore (only applies to restores).
 Provide this email address to Datto SaaS Protection Support for troubleshooting assistance.

 - TargetUserName: The display name of the user/site to which the restore was pointed (only applies to restores).

 - SelectedItemCount: The number of items selected for restore/export actions (only applies to restores/exports).

-- FailureReason: If the SuccessStatus is failure, this column will include specific error code information detailing the cause of the failure.
+- FailureReason: If SuccessStatus is a failure, the column will include specific error code information detailing the cause of the failure.
 These are typically unactionable and included for informational purposes.

-- IncludePermissions: (G Suite/Google Drive Only) This column indicates whether permissions are elected to be restored.
+- IncludePermissions: (Google Drive only) The field Indicates whether permissions are elected to be restored.
 Possible outcomes: